 - 1. It is suggested that a judge will appear no less than thirty (30) minutes before the start of show. - 2.
 Neither the judge, members of his/her family, or students shall exhibit, act as agents or representative in any capacity, or handler of a horse in any approved class at a show or contest at which he/she is officiating.
 A horse may not be shown under a judge if that judge has been owner, trainer, agent in any capacity, or conditioner of that horse within the previous sixty (60) days.
 If such a horse is entered in a show, its entry fee shall be refunded and it is not to be exhibited.
 A judge may be suspended from the list of approved judges for infraction of this rule at the ruling of the elected officers.
 Exception: Audits. - 3.
 Once a class has been judged, it shall not be re-judged; and once the judge has marked his/her final record, there shall be no changing of places.
 If clerical corrections are made, the judge must initial them.
 If the number of exhibitors in a class warrants, the class should be placed through 7th. - 4.
 No judge shall determine eligibility for registration of any entry in the ring. - 5.
-A judge may order any person or horse from the arena for bad conduct. - 6.
-A learner judge may work with a senior judge upon receiving the judge and show management's permission. - 7.
-A judge, upon arrival in a city in which he/she is to officiate, is to contact an official of the show or contest and advise that official of his/her presence and location.
+A judge may order any person or horse from the arena for bad conduct.

-- 8. When requested by an exhibitor, through the show management or ring steward, the judge is urged to give his/her opinion courteously and sincerely.
+- 6. A learner judge may work with a senior judge upon receiving the judge and show management's permission. - 7.
+A judge, upon arrival in a city in which he/she is to officiate, is to contact an official of the show or contest and advise that official of his/her presence and location. - 8.
+When requested by an exhibitor, through the show management or ring steward, the judge is urged to give his/her opinion courteously and sincerely.
 In no way should a class or show be held up due to lost time with exhibitors holding question and answer sessions with a judge. - 9.
 The judge may not ask any exhibitors to switch horses. - 10.
 A judge may only officiate at three (3) member shows per show season.
 Variances may be granted by a vote of the executive committee. - 11.
 The judge may not also be the show manager or the show secretary. - 12.
-It is suggested that the judge(s) post his/her score sheet following the completion of the pattern class for which the score sheet pertains. - 13.
+Judge(s) must use the scoring guides and score sheets listed in the ISHSA rule book for all pattern classes for which the score sheets pertain.
+Signed score sheets must be turned into the show secretary along with the judge's cards by the end of the show.
+These are to be retained for a minimum period of one (1) year by the show secretary. - 13.
 Due to the large number of classes available, some member organizations use a split judge format, hiring a second judge for specific classes in a second arena (no classes are offered twice).
 Additionally, on occasion a show meets the minimum standards to hold an ISHSA sanctioned show, however the ISHSA classes are minimal.
 Therefore, any judge who judges less than 30 individual ISHSA sanctioned classes at a show shall be credited with judging only half a show.